TheSilverRaven/SFMLEngine/README.md

-During development of various university projects (Pong, BreakOut, SpaceInvaders) using the SFML.Net binding and C#, i created some tools for working with the sfml classes.
+During development of university projects (Pong, BreakOut, SpaceInvaders) using the SFML.Net binding and C#, i created some tools for working with the sfml classes.
 Inspired by Unity's code structure, i developed a very basic game-engine.

 Installing sfml: